• Skip to primary navigation

 Instructions

 • Move the browned tofu to one side of the skillet.
-Then put the remaining ½ teaspoon of oil onto the empty side of the skillet.

-Then incorporate it with the tofu, and saute for a minute or two more, until the onions are fragrant and softened.
+• Incorporate the vegetables with the tofu, and saute for a minute or two more, until the onions are fragrant and softened.

 • Transfer the tofu scramble evenly onto four plates.
 Top each portion of scramble with sliced avocado.